mrm48/diet/README.md

-# diet-go
+# MauIt

-Diet REST API written in Go using a postgresql database for storing foods, entries and dieter information
+Dieter REST API written in Go using a postgresql database for storing foods, entries and dieter information.